oneforawe/react-ts-dock/doc/Creation.md

     set up with alias and key for github).
     `> git remote add origin git@github:oneforawe/react-ts-dock.git`
     `> git push --set-upstream origin main`
+* Docker: initialize and enter container.
+  * Create the initial Docker infrastructure that will create a container for the React app.
+    Create `Dockerfile`, `docker-compose.yml`, and `.dockerignore`.
+    (Discovered that Alpine may not be the best image to use with Node; instead use Bitnami/Minideb, a minimal Debian image.)
+    Arrange to use a node manager (nvm) to install node, preparing to use node to create the React project.
+  * Create the Docker image and build and run the container.
+    `> docker compose build && docker compose up -d`
+  * Enter the container.
+    `> docker compose exec node-dev-for-app bash --login`